chhajedji/chhajedji/README.md

 * * *

-*   Working as embedded engineer with [Espressif Systems](https://www.espressif.com/) in Pune.
+*   Worked as Firmware engineer with [Espressif Systems](https://www.espressif.com/) and contributed mainly in the Bluetooth stack of [esp-idf](https://github.com/espressif/esp-idf).

 *   Linux enthusiast who loves to set up environment for working more than actually working!